Custom Event Notification Template¶

 and host

-template variables to mark different data, it does not include more detailed information such as IP address or operating system.
+template variables to mark different data, it does not contain more information such as IP address, operating system, etc.

-In this case, using embedded DQL allows obtaining corresponding data through region
+Then, using embedded DQL, you can obtain corresponding data through region

 and host

-The call format of the embedded DQL query function is as follows:
+The embedded DQL query function call format is as follows:

 - The first parameter is the DQL statement, which can contain parameter placeholders